ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

       * ADDITIONAL DETAILS...
-      - Heavy rain and thunderstorms from the remnants of tropical system Beryl will bring heavy rain to much of the region late tonight through late Tuesday night.
+      - Heavy rain and thunderstorms from the remnants of tropical system Beryl will bring heavy rain to much of the region through late tonight.
 Locations in the Flood Watch will see generally two to four inches of rain, with locally higher amounts up to six inches possible.
 This will lead to areas of flash flooding.
    </div>
 </p>